mutalyzer/algebra/README.md

 python -m pip install mutalyzer-algebra
 ```

-Or directly from github for development (after cloning in an active
+Or directly from GitHub for development (after cloning in an active
 virtual environment).

 ```bash